 Small Space, Big Impact

-A local design pro makes a bold statement in an area show house, giving the 11,000-square-foot Tudor a facelift.
+A New Jersey design pro makes a bold statement in a show house at the shore.

-For more than 80 years, The Hartshorne Mansion in Little Silver has reflected the rich legacy of the Jersey Shore.
-Built in 1929 for world champion figure skater Harold Hartshorne, the 11,000-square-foot Tudor got a facelift last spring when it served as the setting for the fourth Stately Homes By-the-Sea Designer Show House.
-Dozens of interior designers from Monmouth County spent months transforming their assigned rooms into inspiring spaces.
+For more than 80 years, the Hartshorne Mansion in Little Silver has reflected the rich legacy of the Jersey Shore.
+Built in 1929 for world champion figure skater Harold Hart-shorne, the 11,000-square-foot Tudor got a facelift last spring when it served as the setting for the fourth Stately Homes By-the-Sea Designer Show House.
+Dozens of interior designers from New Jersey spent months transforming their assigned rooms into inspiring spaces.

 Rumson designer Helene Goodman had the good fortune to be awarded her first choice—a small, oddly shaped room with “a lovely view of giant rhododendrons outside the windows,” which she dubbed The Social Secretary.
 “My inspiration for the space was a French apartment for a savvy young client,” says Goodman.
 “I wanted it to reflect the daily excitement of a young Parisian woman who owns a collection of beautiful pieces from her family and then adds her own contemporary touch.”